 Sperm don't up and leave the penis for a little sightseeing on their own, your boyfriend would have to ejaculate for them to even get their feet wet.
 Once in the tub — which might as well be Lake Michigan given their size — they'd lose steam before ever having the chance to swim inside you — even if you and your beau's genitals are pressed together in a synchronized swim.
 It takes a lot of sperm released inside the vagina for one to reach the egg — and that's by no means a guarantee of pregnancy.
 All this is also true for pre-ejaculate, which may contain stray sperm that can exit the penis in small amounts before ejaculation.

 Your bathing suit barriers might make conditions tougher than they would already be for sperm to go very far, but they are porous, allowing sperm (and microorganisms) to come and go as they please.
 Oh, let's not forget about the chemicals in hot tubs and the heat of the water that create unfavorable conditions for those same swimmers.
 If your boyfriend were to ejaculate, it might make you feel better if you could put a little physical distance between yourselves just before the sperm leave their starting blocks, but it isn't necessary.

-Your concerns are shared in one way or another by many of your fellow readers, as you will see if you read the Related Q&As below.
+Your concerns are shared in one way or another by many of your fellow readers, as you will see if you read the Related Q&As.
 And along with "silly," you can cross "naïve" off the list of adjectives you use to describe yourself — at least when it comes to knowing what you do and don't want sexually.
 We all wonder about how things work, where they go, why they look the way they do — especially when those things have to do with sex.
 Answers can be like life jackets — and you're smart and brave enough to reach for one.